 Taxes will vary depending on your resident status and the vehicle used for purchase.
-We recommend you consult a “Gestor“ or Spanish accountant (a specialist in Spanish taxes and bureaucracy) prior to purchase.
+We recommend you consult a “Gestor” (a specialist in Spanish taxes and bureaucracy) or a Spanish accountant prior to purchase.

 We highly recommend you do not overstretch yourself by risking your main house or savings.